amysiu1028/ideaBox/README.md

 white: not favorited
 When an idea is created, it should start not favorited.

+star button on each idea
+toggle css method to flip between white and orange if toggled idea, it pushes id into a new array manipulate DOM to listen for click, favorite ideas could be pulled from idea array to prevent duplicate idea showing up?

 iteration 4: filtering ideas
 A filter button should be visible on the side bar to match the comp above.
 When a user clicks the “Show Starred Ideas” button: